gvwilson/thirdbit/_posts/2011/2011-04-26-competence.md

 date: 2011-04-26 19:07:29
 year: 2011
 ---
 <p>When I first saw Starling Software's <a href="http://www.starling-software.com/employment/programmer-competency-matrix.html">Programmer Competency Matrix</a>, I was struck by the parallels between its four levels and the first four of the five that Dr. Patricia Benner identified in her landmark book <a href="http://www.amazon.com/Novice-Expert-Excellence-Clinical-Commemorative/dp/0130325228/"><cite>From Novice to Expert: Excellence and Power in Clinical Nursing Practice</cite></a>.
-Her five levels&mdash;which are grounded in a ton of empirical data&mdash;are as follows:</p>
+Her five levels–which are grounded in a ton of empirical data–are as follows:</p>

 <dl>
   <dt><strong>Stage 1: Novice</strong></dt>